GeorgeCiesinski/library-app/README.md

 ### Fetching Book Data
 I used the [Open Library](https://openlibrary.org/) API to fetch book data such as the title and cover image using the ISBN.
 It took a bit of research, but I learned how to fetch the `json` from the API and use an async function to update the bookshelf with the data.
 Based on this issue, I need to study the [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) in more detail.

+### Error Catching
+I noticed there was some errors that always get logged.
+For example, if someone enters a bad ISBN, Open Library returns a 404 error which is logged into the console.
+As this is expected, I wanted to display an alert and hide the error.
+Unfortunately, this looks like it is a function built into the browsers and errors can only be caught, but not hidden.

+## License
+MIT license.
+See the attached license for more information.